OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 17. Use your browser's back button to return to the Guacamole Home screen.
 If in the step above you actually closed your browser window, then return to the URL and login again:
 - https://rm.its.ohio.edu/

+If you haven't already done so, you should bookmark that URL.
 <br>

 ### Connect to your Virtual Machine's CLI